-Birth Control Side Effects – These Methods will Not Affect Your Sex Drive!
+Birth Control Side Effects – These Methods Will Not Affect Your Sex Drive!

 Your sex life may be affected by the birth control side effects of your chosen method!
 This can be a big deal – solving one problem while creating another!

-In this post, let’s explore this situation and see if which method of birth control does not affect sex drive.
+In this post, let’s explore this situation and see which method of birth control does not affect sex drive.

 Friends, the relationship between birth control and libido is complicated, to say the least!